2026 Western District Health Service Graduate Nurse Program

 Step 1 – Register with PMCV

-Check your eligibility for a 2026 program, then register with PMCV Allocation and Placement Service – APS.
+Check your eligibility for the program on the PMCV website, then register with PMCV Allocation and Placement Service – APS.

 Once registered, list Western District Health Service (WDHS ) as a preference.